 Coin Flip

-In poker, a "Coin Flip" or "Flip" refers to a situation where two players with different types of hands have nearly equal chances of winning the pot, typically around 50-50, much like flipping a coin.
+In poker, a "Coin Flip" or "Flip" refers to any situation where two players with different types of hands have nearly equal chances of winning the pot.
+It is called this because the odds of flipping heads or tails on a fair coin are also 50%.

 What is a Coin Flip in Poker?

-In poker, a Coin Flip or Flip is a scenario where two players have almost the same probability of winning, generally around 50-50.
+In poker, a Coin Flip or Flip is a scenario where two players have roughly the same probability of winning.
 This term is common across all poker variants, including Texas Hold'em, Omaha, and others, and occurs in both cash games and tournaments.

 Examples of Coin Flip in Poker